US STOCKS-Futures slip as growth concerns weigh

 Separately, data showed growth in China's services sector expanded at its slowest pace in five months in February.

-Domestically, the $85 billion in across-the-board spending cuts officially started taking effect over the weekend.
-Stocks have so far shrugged off concerns about the so-called sequester, but signs the cuts are beginning to take a toll on the economy could jostle markets.
+Domestically, the $85 billion in across-the-board spending cuts officially started to go into effect in the United States over the weekend.
+Stocks have so far shrugged off concerns about the so-called sequester, but signs the cuts are starting to take a toll on the economy could jostle markets.

 President Barack Obama raised again the issue of cutting entitlements such as Medicare and Social Security as a way out of damaging budget cuts, a White House official said on Sunday.

-S&P 500 futures fell 1 point and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures were down 17 points, and Nasdaq 100 futures lost 12.75 points.
+S&P 500 futures fell 4.7 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures were down 55 points, and Nasdaq 100 futures lost 12.75 points.

-Stocks have climbed to multiyear highs in recent months, putting the S&P 500 and Dow within sight of their record high levels.
-The indexes are up more than 6 and 7 percent, respectively, for the year so far.
+Stocks have climbed to multi-year highs in recent months, putting the S&P 500 and Dow within sight of their previous record high levels.
+The indexes are up more than 6 and 7 percent respectively for the year so far.

-The latest flare-up in the euro zone sovereign debt crisis also weighed on futures as Italy appeared to be inching toward another round of elections within months.
+The latest flare-up in the euro zone sovereign debt crisis also weighed on futures as Italy appeared to be inching toward another round of elections.

-Center-left leader Pier Luigi Bersani issued an ultimatum to anti-establishment 5-Star Movement boss Beppe Grillo to support a new government or return to the polls.

 Warren Buffett, speaking on CNBC, said stocks are cheaper than other investments now.
 On Friday, Buffett warned shareholders that Berkshire Hathaway may end a long streak of outperforming the S&P 500 this year, even as he said he was still hunting for acquisitions.